queens-satellite-team/Space-School/lab2/lab2.md

 ![TMP36 Feature List](https://github.com/queens-satellite-team/Space-School/blob/7a96f4cc5526eacf4cb35bf12e6b0ef8bec684fd/lab2/lab2-images/tmp36-features.png)

 1. *Low Voltage Operation (2.7 to 5.5 V)* - This is the range of acceptable voltages that the sensor can be powered with.
-Arduino boards have both a 3V3 and a 5V0 ouput voltage so we can choose either one without worrying that it will break the sensor.
+Arduino boards have both a 3V3 and a 5V0 output voltage so we can choose either one without worrying that it will break the sensor.

-2. *Callibrated right in °C* - This is good news!
+2. *Calibrated right in °C* - This is good news!
 So our output will be analogous to a temperature reading in Celcius.
-We can expect that our ouput would be linear then.
+We can expect that our output would be linear then.
 We then may not need any serious math involved to change our one time-varying signal to another.

 3. *10mV / C Scale Factor* - This is the conversion between voltage and temperature and can be thought of as the slope (m) between their linear relationship.
-So to convert to one variable to another we use this scale factor, with perhaps plus or minus an offset (b) value.
+So to convert one variable to another we use this scale factor, with perhaps plus or minus an offset (b) value.

 4. *±2 °C Accuracy over Temperature* This is how close the actual temperature is to what the sensor is reading.

 5. *±0.5 °C Linearity* - This is how close the sensor output will be to a linear equation.

-- As an aside, knowing the accuracing, precision, and the linearity of our sensor determines which applications this sensor can be used for.
-However, it is more typicall to start with outlining your required accuracy, precision, and linearity metrics first, then finding hardware to meet those requirements.
+- As an aside, knowing the accuracy, precision, and linearity of our sensor determines which applications this sensor can be used for.
+However, it is more typical to start with outlining your required accuracy, precision, and linearity metrics first, then finding hardware to meet those requirements.

 6. *Specified –40 °C to +125 °C, Operation to +150 °C* This is our operating temperature range of the sensor.
 Going above or below may result in not just incorrect output readings but may damage the sensor as well.

 7. *Less than 50 uA Quiescent Current* This is the current draw when the device is not doing anything - when there is no output connection.

-8. *Low Self Heating* This is more than likely mentioned to say that the temperature of the sesnor does not interfere with the sensor's own reading.
+8. *Low Self Heating* This is more than likely mentioned to say that the temperature of the sensor does not interfere with the sensor's own reading.

 Okay, great!
 So we have lots of information right from the start, there are just a few more pieces we need.
 The first is the pinout, and the second is the possible offset (b) value to the linear relationship.
 The pinout can be found on the first page again and is shown below alongside a photo of the physical sensor.